Industruino/libraries/README.md

 Indio.analogReadMode(1, mA_p);    // Set Analog-In CH1 to % mA mode (4-20mA -> 0-100%)
 Indio.analogReadMode(1, mA_raw);  // Set Analog-In CH1 to mA mode and read raw ADC value (0-20mA -> 0-4096).
 ```

+Note: if you want to change the resolution in your program, you have to repeat the above input mode configuration after changing the resolution.

 Read:
 ```
 Indio.analogRead(1);              //Read Analog-In CH1 (output depending on selected mode as above)